eysu35/eysu35.github.io/content/index.md

 <img src="images/me4.JPG" width="250" align="right" style="padding: 4px"> I am a first year PhD student at NYU working with <a href="https://todd.gureckislab.org/" target="_blank">Todd Gureckis</a> in the <a href="https://gureckislab.org/" target="_blank">Computation and Cognition Lab</a>.
 I study human and machine intelligence applied to language processing and decision making.

 Previously at Princeton, I completed my Bachelor of Science in Computer Science with certificates in Applied Math and Cognitive Science.
-My senior thesis was advised by <a href="https://cocosci.princeton.edu/tom/index.php" target="_blank">Tom Griffiths</a> and used iterated learning to reveal the inductive biases of CNNs.
-Following, I continued my research in the <a href="https://carpenter-singh-lab.broadinstitute.org/" target="_blank">Carpenter-Singh lab </a> at the Broad Institute of MIT and Harvard, applying graph neural networks to identify drug targets.
+My senior thesis was advised by <a href="https://cocosci.princeton.edu/tom/index.php" target="_blank">Tom Griffiths</a> and used iterated learning to probe the inductive biases of CNNs.
+Following, I continued my research in the <a href="https://carpenter-singh-lab.broadinstitute.org/" target="_blank">Carpenter-Singh lab </a> at the Broad Institute of MIT and Harvard, where I applied graph neural networks to identify drug targets.
 I have also worked on AI security and LM red teaming research.

 Key interests: machine learning, cognitive science, AI